aleksanderkoder/OzonAlerts/README.md

 ```<link rel="stylesheet" href="OzoneAlerts/OzoneAlerts.css">```

-Remember to change file URLs in the above examples according to the structure of your project.
+Remember to change the file paths in the above examples according to the structure of your project.

 OzoneAlerts.js should now be ready for use.